Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 self::assertSame('Foo', apply_filters('a_filter', 'Foo', 'Bar')); // pass in v2!
 ```

-Note if any return expectation is added for a filter, then return expectation must me added for all
+Please note that if any return expectation is added for a filter, return expectations must be added
-the different set of arguments the filter might receive.
+for all the set of arguments the filter might receive.

 For example: